-The Programming and Special Projects Division serves as the Center for Louisiana Studies' outreach arm, facilitating research among its Center fellows, hosting community programming, and collaborating on public and research projects.
+The Programs and Special Projects Division serves as the Center for Louisiana Studies' outreach arm, facilitating research among its Center fellows, hosting community programming, and collaborating on public and research projects.

 A Programming Partner

-Working with state, regional, and local groups in addition to private businesses, the Programming and Special Projects division advises and participates in projects designed to stimulate Louisiana's economy through preservation and promotion of Louisiana's cultures and peoples.
+Working with state, regional, and local groups, in addition to private businesses, the Programming division advises and participates in projects designed to stimulate Louisiana's economy through preservation and promotion of Louisiana's cultures and peoples.
 These activities are supported by grants, donations, and the Center's fundraising efforts.

 A Community Collaborator